macbuse/macbuse.github.io/DEMO/txt.md

 400$y(x)=e^x \Rightarrow  y' = y$
 !![M](It doesn't take  too long to see that there's a well known  function like that.
-It is Y equals E to the X of course. )
+It is Y equals E to the X of course! )

 #